vlaaad/as3-specifications/README.md

 # Other stuff

-You can customize suite your suite by overriding it's init method:
+You can customize your suite by overriding it's init method:

     override protected function init():void {
         /**